zhaoyul/aposd-vs-clean-code/README.md

   understand; I believe that it goes too far and actually makes code more difficult to understand.

-> Yes.
-You fear entanglement a bit more than I do.

 * You believe that the One Thing Rule, applied with judgment, will lead to appropriate decompositions.
 I believe it lacks guardrails and will lead to over-decomposition.

->Fair enough.

 * We agree that the internal decomposition of `PrimeGenerator` into methods is problematic.
 You point out that your main goal in writing `PrimeGenerator` was to show how to decompose into classes, not so much how to decompose a class internally into methods.

->Yes -- though as we will see, that problem is not trivial to solve.

-* You believe that `PrimeGenerator` separates concerns.
-I believe that the code appears separated on the surface, but in fact it is entangled.

->Better to say that I believe the separation of concerns can survive more entanglement than you do.

 * Entanglement between methods in a class doesn't bother you as much as it bothers me.
-You generally prefer to decompose a class into smaller methods even if that results in some entangelement between the methods.
-I have very low tolerance for entanglement: if one method in a class cannot be understood without reading the code of some other method, then I would usually advocate combining the methods.

->Agreed, and we should probably combine two or three of the above points.

-* New wording: Entanglement between methods in a class doesn't bother you as much as it bothers me.
-You believe that the benefits of decomposing methods are so great that they can compensate for problems caused by entanglement.
-I believe that when decomposed methods are entangled, they are harder to read than if they were not decomposed, and this defeats the whole purpose of decomposition.
+You believe that the benefits of decomposing methods can compensate for problems caused by entanglement.
+  I believe they can't: when decomposed methods are entangled, they are harder to read than if they were not decomposed, and this defeats the whole purpose of decomposition.

-* You believe that ordering the methods in a class is an effective way to manage dependencies between them.
-I believe that ordering can sometimes improve readability a bit, but if methods are entangled then ordering won't fix the problem.

->I agree with both.
-Ordering can be effective; but it is not a cure-all.

 * New wording: You believe that ordering the methods in a class can help to compensate for entanglement between methods; I don't.

+**UB:**

+*Your brief agreement goes here.*

 ## Comments